alexakearns/Bank_Tech_Test/README.md

 ===
 ---

 Bank tech test is a small project as part of Week 10 at Makers Academy.
+[Bank Tech Test](https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md)

 The aim of this project is to produce well tested, easy to read and easy to change code that is produced through a structured process using TDD and good object orientated design.